Otmar D. Wiestler

 The CISPA - Helmholtz Centre for Information Security was involved in the development of the Corona-Warn-App, which is available free of charge since mid-June 2020.
 The app helps to determine whether one has come into contact with an infected person and whether there is a risk of infection.
 In this way, chains of infection can be interrupted more quickly.
 The CISPA was asked by the German government to provide scientific support to SAP and Telekom in implementing the project with regard to data protection and IT security.

-In a research flight mission, DLR and its partners investigated corona-induced changes in the Earth's atmosphere.
-Measurements of reduced emissions from industry, transport and aviation help to better understand the anthropogenic influence on the composition of the Earth's atmosphere.
+In a research flight mission, DLR and partners such as the Karlsruhe Institute of Technology (KIT) investigated corona-induced changes in the Earth's atmosphere.
+Measurements of reduced emissions from industry, transport and aviation contribute to a better understanding of the anthropogenic influence on the composition of the Earth's atmosphere.
+With the help of two research aircraft, the scientists want to find out how the reduced emission of pollutants affects atmospheric chemistry and physics.
 Together with the HZI, DLR is currently developing a software package that allows the influence of protective measures such as contact bans or curfews on the development of corona infection rates over several months to be simulated.
 In the field of transport research, current and future effects of the corona virus on the logistics sector are being investigated.

 The Center for Disaster Management and Risk Reduction Technology (CEDIM) at Karlsruhe Institute of Technology (KIT) is teaming up with Risklayer GmbH, an analysis database that conducts risk assessments, to collect current data on the development of the coronavirus pandemic.
 The maps created by the team provide an overview of how the virus is spreading in Germany and around the world and also identify risk areas down to the district level.